kdeldycke/plumage/README.md

   * Do not wrap code in code blocks.
   * Fix code highlight for older Pelican versions.
   * Escape and strip tags in all title attributes.
-  * Style ampersands for those using Typogriphy.
+  * Style ampersands for those using typogrify.

 * **0.2** (2013-07-09)
   * Make theme fully generic through the use of variables.